man-woman-doctor-chatting

 Do I have to go to a methadone clinic to get Suboxone?

-No. Although both Suboxone and methadone are effective treatments for opiate addiction, you don’t need to go to a methadone clinic to get Suboxone.
+No. Although both Suboxone and methadone are both effective treatments for opiate addiction, you don’t need to go to a methadone clinic to get Suboxone.
 Some methadone clinics do offer treatment with buprenorphine (Suboxone), but the regulations for prescribing methadone are different than the regulations for prescribing Suboxone.

 Trying to decide between Suboxone and methadone?
 We cover the differences.